MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 - Remove insecure administration protocols SNMP V1 and SNMP V2
 - Require authentication for VNC management interface

-## Vulnerabilties
+## Vulnerabilities

-Known CVEs vulnerabiltities are detected and showing in the Defender portal associated with the relevant device.
+Known CVEs vulnerabilities are detected and showing in the Defender portal associated with the relevant device.
 Known CVEs can help you decide whether to patch, remove, or contain the device and mitigate risk to your network.
 Alternatively, use advanced hunting queries to collect vulnerabilities across all your devices.

 ## Next steps